 Mental health problems are as common among students as they are in the general population.

-But it's not just students who have a diagnosed mental health condition that can benefit from counselling.
+But it's not just students with have a diagnosed mental health condition who can benefit from counselling.

 When to get help

-It's normal to feel down, anxious or stressed from time to time, but if these feelings affect your daily activities, including your studies, or don't go away after a couple of weeks, get help.
+It's normal to feel down, anxious or stressed from time to time, but you might want to get help if:

 Signs of depression and anxiety include: